kotatogram/kotatogram-desktop/README.md

 * Adaptive chat bubbles
 * and other smaller features.

-Full list of features will rewritten later, for now you can use one of `control-*` branches.
-These branches have changes split by feature instead of chronologically.
+Full list of features will rewritten later.
+Control branches were used to list features, but they are now deprecated and archived in [separate repo][archive].

 ## Contributing
 Read [CONTRIBUTING.md][contributing].